Why Your Small Business Should (Likely) Be An LLC

 Around VW, LLCs are the preferred vehicle for Texas small businesses and startups.
-An LLC is simple to setup, it is extremely flexible regarding the structure, rights and obligations of the members, and it is advantageous from a tax perspective.
+A Limited Liability Company (LLC) is simple to setup, it is extremely flexible regarding the structure and the rights and obligations of the members, and it is advantageous from a tax perspective.
 Now granted, LLCs are not always the right fit.
-If your idea is the next Groupon, or will be a Google target, then a C-Corp my be best for you.
+If your idea is the next Groupon, or you will be a Google target, then a C-Corp may be best for you.

-2) It’s very flexible.
 What I love about LLCs is that you can really make them what you want them to be.
 Want your only member to be another entity, instead of a natural person?
 Check.
 Need pass through taxation a la a partnership?
 No problem.
 Need classes of members with different distribution or voting rights?
 You got it.
 Need a series of LLCs for your real estate interests?
 Bingo.
 Moreover, there is no annual meeting requirement, which limits governance expenses for small businesses and startups.

-We’ve structured LLCs that resemble partnerships (one managing member and several passive ones), and we’ve also set them up with multiple classes of members and a board of directors in a fashion that represents an S or C corp.
+We’ve structured LLCs that resemble partnerships (one managing member and several passive ones), and we’ve also set them up with multiple classes of members and a board of directors in a fashion that represents an S or C-Corp.
 An LLC can do it all.

-3) It limits liability.
 Under an LLC, members (the partners in the company) are protected from liability for acts and debts of the LLC beyond their capital contributions.
 It is incredibly difficult to “pierce the corporate veil” of an LLC.